andiosika/SQL_Hypothesis_Testing_Workflow/README.md

 It was discovered through hypothesis testing and data analysis, various ways to achieve this through:
     Minimizing discounts
     Broadening Revenue Generating Categories
+    Explore best practices from top performing regions: North America, Northern Europe, and Western Europe Conduct market analysis on regions that need to be developed: South America, Southern Europe as well as Eastern Europe

-In addition, future analysis and testeing could provide insight to:
+In addition, future analysis and testing could provide insight to:
     Develop Regional Markets
     Develop Sales Staff